 To run a simple search, enter keywords into the search box, connected with AND, OR, or NOT (ALL CAPS!) as appropriate.
 For example, Cheryl is looking for articles about diabetes and exercise and teenagers, so she will type diabetes AND exercise AND teenagers in the search box.

-Always connect to PubMed from UNC-CH Library pages so you will see the Find @ UNC button.
+PRO TIP: Always connect to PubMed from UNC Library websites so you will see the Find @ UNC button.

 When you retrieve more than one article, the Find @ UNC button does not appear in PubMed's default display.

 To see more information about an individual article:

 - Click on the article title link to see an individual article's citation page.

 - The Find @ UNC button is in the upper right-side of the screen when you view an individual article's abstract.

 To see more information about all the articles

 - Use the Summary drop down to change the Format to Abstract for all the articles in the results set.
 The Find @ UNC button will be at the bottom of each abstract.

 Use the Find @ UNC button to go to the online article.
 When you are off-campus you will be prompted to enter your Onyen / Password the first time you go to a full-text article.

 When the article is not online via Find @ UNC, a page with other ways to get the article is displayed.